 Rural Bowen Island

 Bowen Island is slightly larger than 50 square km in size.
-At close to 12 km in length and 6 km in width, it’s a small island, but not overly small.
+At close to 12 kilometres in length and 6 kilometres in width, it’s a small island, but not overly small.

 Getting to Bowen Island

 Bowen Island is indeed an island.
 It is surrounded by water and there are no bridges connecting it to the mainland.
 The only way to get to Bowen Island is by boat (unless you have a helicopter or seaplane, or you’re a world-class swimmer).